 One technological innovation that was just as useful in 1995, as it is in 2018, is the touchscreen.
 As written in an earlier blog post, The future of Smart Homes: Do Touchscreens Speak Louder than Words?, when compared to voice-controlled devices like Amazon’s Alexa, touchscreens are still more effective for most smart home automations.
 To reiterate, “when adjusting dimming levels for lights or sound levels for music, sticking with the slide of a finger is still much faster than trying to issue successive commands to your device until you find the right level.”

 On a final note, praise be to the end of wiring.
 Instead of having to hide thousands of fiber-optic cables behind walls and floors, smart home innovations such as those we’ve discussed can now be incorporated into your home’s existing structure using wireless connections.

 Thanks, Bill, for inspiring us to adopt a more cost-efficient and health-conscious lifestyle.

-To incorporate the newest smart home innovations into your home, stop by our showroom in downtown St. Petersburg today!
+To incorporate the newest smart home innovations into your home, stop by our showroom in downtown St. Petersburg FL today!